-8. Intel SATA 3/6G Ports
+9. Intel SATA 3/6G Ports

-The Intel Z270 PCH has a 6-port SATA 3/6G controller (See Page 44 for specifics on the connectors).
+The Intel X299 PCH has a 6-port SATA 3/6G controller (See Page 47 for specifics on the connectors).
 This controller is backwards-compatible with SATA and SATA 2 devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc).
 The controller also supports NCQ, TRIM, hot swap capability (provided the proper HDD/SSD bays/racks are installed), and RAID levels 0/1/5/10.

-9. U.2 Port
+10. U.2 Port (SFF-8639)

-U.2, originally known as SFF-8639, is the next generation of SATA Express.
-U.2 uses the same logic as SATA Express, but with twice the available bandwidth, and a smaller cable connector.
-U.2 brings out the best of both worlds of SATA Express and M.2; U.2 has the same max bandwidth available as M.2 by using four PCI-E Gen3 lanes, but in a 2.5in.
-SSD form-factor, similar to SATA Express.
-U.2 provides a solution to potential heating problems that may be present in some M.2 solutions.
+U.2, originally known as SFF-8639, is a high bandwidth connection specifically engineered for next generation SSD's.
+U.2 brings PCI-E x4 (Gen3) NVMe performance to a 2.5" SSD form factor and provides a solution to potential heating problems that may be present in some M.2 solutions.